ringcentral/ringcentral-api-docs/docs/webinar/quick-start.md

 ## What's next?

 When you have successfully made your first API call, it is time to take your next step towards building a more robust RingCentral application.
-Have a look at our private sample (please provide us your GitHub username to allow access to this repo) [Node.JS application](https://github.com/ringcentral/ringcentral-video-js-demo) for reference purpose.

 <a class="btn btn-success btn-lg" href="https://ringcentral-ringcentral-video-api-docs.readthedocs-hosted.com/en/latest/sample-app">Take your next step &raquo;</a>